 Outside of academic life, Bai Li is an artist and musician.
-She has exhibited her work (some permanently) and performed in over 9 countries including the US, Japan, Russia, Norway, England, Mongolia and China (mainland, Hong Kong and Taiwan).
-She is currently the director (abroad) of the International Communication and Collaboration Centre for the Design College, Guangxi Arts University.
+She has won international gold/silver/bronze prizes for drawing, singing and music recital and has exhibited her art work (some permanently) in over 9 countries including the UK, US, Japan, Russia, Norway, Mongolia and China (mainland, Hong Kong and Taiwan).

-55th Annual Scientific Meeting for the Society of Social Medicine (2011), Warwick - Verbal and poster.
+2011- The 55th Annual Scientific Meeting for the Society of Social Medicine, UK.

-Annual Research Image Conference University of Birmingham (2011) - 2nd Prize.
+2011- Annual Research Image Conference, University of Birmingham, UK.